-In a startling number of cosy mysteries the sleuth has moved from the big city back to a small town.
+In most of the cosy mysteries I've read the sleuth has moved from a big city back to the small town they grew up in.

 Disastrous romantic relationship in the backstory.

-Often she has had a disastrous romantic relationship in the city and this is part of the reason why she moves back to her hometown.
-Often the significant other comes to visit the sleuth and this becomes a subplot.
+Often the sleuth has had a disastrous romantic relationship in the city and this is part of the reason she moves back to her hometown.
+Sometimes the significant other comes to visit the sleuth and this becomes a subplot.

 The sleuth becomes the owner of a small business and struggles financially.

-Sometimes the sleuth inherits the business from a family member such as a parent or grandparent.
+Very often the sleuth owns some sort of business that brings them into regular contact with townspeople.
+Sometimes she has inherited the business from a family member such as a parent or grandparent.